 - detail the cost share dollars in the internal budget;

 - refer to RFCUNY policy for types of costs that may not be used as cost sharing;** and

-*Queens College will rarely approve a voluntary commitment of cost share.
-All of the conditions listed above must be met before voluntary cost-sharing may be proposed.
-In addition, the CUNY Vice-Chancellor for Research will make the ultimate determination if voluntary cost-sharing will be committed.
+*Queens College will very rarely approve a voluntary commitment of cost share.
+No approval will be given for any voluntary cost sharing on any federal grant unless mandated by the agency in writing.
+All of the conditions listed above must be met before voluntary cost sharing may be proposed.
+In addition, the CUNY vice chancellor for research will make the ultimate determination if voluntary cost sharing will be committed.

 Waiving or reducing indirect costs (also termed “overhead” and “facilities and administrative fees”) constitutes cost sharing.
 The college will not waive or reduce the indirect cost rate unless the sponsor mandates it.